 First, let’s understand the purpose of a color palette.

-A color palette is a selection of colors and color schemes that provides a visual tone for your brand — that “look and feel” you want to express visually.
+In terms of branding and colors, a color palete is a selection of colors and color schemes that provides a visual tone for your brand — that “look and feel” you want to express visually.
 When anywhere from 62 to 90% of a target audience’s decision is based upon color alone, there’s significance to selecting colors based upon the perception you want to create.

 So if the palette helps establish that tone, then we need to understand consumer perceptions of colors by personality.